Dozens arrested around flashpoint Indian temple | Malay Mail

-KERALA, Nov 19 — Indian police arrested 68 people taking part in protests around a controversial Hindu temple ahead of a Supreme Court ruling today on whether it should be given more time to let women enter.
+NEW DELHI, Nov 19 — Indian police arrested 68 people taking part in protests around a flashpoint Hindu temple, after a plea was made to the Supreme Court today seeking more time to follow an order to let women enter.

 The Sabarimala temple in the southern state of Kerala has become a major battleground between Hindu radicals and gender activists.